kumahq/kuma-website/docs/docs/dev/networking/service-discovery.md

 The IP address that's being advertised by every data-plane to the control-plane is also being used to route service traffic from one `kuma-dp` to another `kuma-dp`.
 This means that Kuma knows at any given time what are all the IP addresses associated to every replica of every service.
 Another use-case where the IP address of the data-planes is being used is for metrics scraping by Prometheus.

-Kuma already ships with its own [DNS service discovery](../networking/dns/) on both standalone and multi-zone modes.
+Kuma already ships with its own [DNS](../networking/dns/) on both standalone and multi-zone modes.

 Connectivity among the `kuma-dp` instances can happen in two ways: